 Another university in Ohio bans use of tobacco on campus

+Another university in Ohio is now officially tobacco-free.
 The Dayton Daily News reports that Wright State University's new policy took effect Saturday at the school's campuses in Dayton and Celina.
-The policy prohibits smoking and the use of other tobacco products.

 Comments